Shared Stories of the Civil War

 Bus on Us!

-Our Bus on Us program opens August 1st, 2015 for the 2015-2016 school year!
 The Freedom’s Frontier National Heritage Area (FFNHA) “Bus on Us” grant program is designed to assist educators and schools with the cost of transportation to field trips within the heritage area that also align with the themes of Freedom’s Frontier (Missouri Kansas Border War, Shaping the Frontier, and Struggles for Freedom).Due to uncertainty in Federal funding, as of January 2017 we are not accepting applications from schools located outside the 41 counties of Freedom's Frontier.

 One of the guiding principles of Freedom’s Frontier is to “consider future generations in everything we do.”
 The stories of Freedom’s Frontier can spark children’s imaginations and inspire in them respect for multiple perspectives.
 Additionally, local history education helps students to understand and care for the place where they live.